Dead Freight: Critical reception

-The episode received universal acclaim from critics and is considered one of the best in the series, with many critics praising the deadly train heist sequence and the ending scene that depicts Todd Alquist (Jesse Plemons)'s character development.
 Donna Bowman of The A.V.
 Club rated it as an A−.
 Though she criticized the material with Skyler and Walt Jr., calling it "clumsily functional", she stated that "this weak patch is more than made up for by the tremendous extended heist sequence and its tragic culmination, which is both well-conceived and perfectly shot."
 Seth Amitin of IGN rated the episode with a 10 out of 10, calling it "beautifully crafted" and "excellently executed".
 Alan Sepinwall of HitFix called "Dead Freight" a "great episode", stating: "So much fun, and then such a devastating but not unfair gut punch at the end."
 Sean T. Collins of Rolling Stone called the episode "harrowing, heartbreaking, magnificent television".

 This episode was nominated for four Primetime Emmy Awards, George Mastras was nominated for the Primetime Emmy Award for Outstanding Writing for a Drama Series for writing this episode, Skip Macdonald was nominated for Outstanding Single-Camera Picture Editing for a Drama Series, Darryl L. Frank, Jeffrey Perkins, and Eric Justen were nominated for Outstanding Sound Mixing for a Comedy or Drama Series (One-Hour), and Kurt Nicholas Forshager, Kathryn Madsen, Jane Boegel, Mark Cookson, Cormac Funge, Jason Tregoe Newman, Jeffrey Cranford, Gregg Barbanell, and Dominique Decaudain were nominated Outstanding Sound Editing for a Comedy or Drama Series (One-Hour).

 TV Guide's 65 Best Episodes of the 21st Century listed "Dead Freight" as just outside the top 10, but was mentioned as three alternate choices for that distinction.

 In 2019, The Ringer ranked "Dead Freight" as the 18th best out of the 62 total Breaking Bad episodes.